2020PB/police-brutality/reports/Oregon.md

 ### Police puncture tires of multiple cars | August 25th

-Footage shows an officer puncturing the tires of multiple cars.
+Footage shows an officer puncturing the tires of multiple cars in front of City Hall on S 5th.
 One is stopped on the side of the street with the headlights on.
 The other is parked, with no one inside.

 tags: property-destruction

 id: or-portland-333

-geolocation:
+geolocation: 45.5151061,-122.6795829

 **Links**